-We recognize revenue and the related cost of sales when we satisfy the performance obligations in contracts with our customers in accordance with Topic 606.
-Performance obligations for our retail store sales, as well as for orders placed through our website and shipped to our customers, are satisfied at the point at which the customer obtains control of the inventory, which is typically at the point-of-sale.
+In accordance with Accounting Standards Update ("ASU") No. 2014-9, "Revenue from Contracts with Customers" ("Topic 606"), revenue and cost of sales are recognized when the related performance obligations in contracts with customers are settled.
+Performance obligations for the Company's retail store sales, as well as for orders placed through its website and shipped to customers, are satisfied at the point at which the customer obtains control of the inventory, which is typically at the point-of-sale.
 In some cases, merchandise is not physically ready for transfer to the customer at the point-of-sale, and revenue recognition is deferred until the customer has control of the inventory.
 Shipping and handling activities are accounted for as activities to fulfill the promise to transfer goods rather than as separate performance obligations as outlined within Topic 606.
 Payment is generally due from the customer immediately at the point-of-sale for both retail store sales and website sales.
-The nature of the goods offered include hard surface flooring and related accessories.
-We do not perform installation services, and we offer free design services in-store.
-The transaction price recognized in revenues represents the selling price of the products offered.
+The nature of the goods offered primarily include hard surface flooring and related accessories.
+The Company does not perform installation services, and free design services are offered in-store.
+The transaction price recognized in revenue represents the selling price of the products offered.
 Sales taxes collected are not recognized as revenue as these amounts are ultimately remitted to the appropriate taxing authorities.

-Our customers have the right to return the goods sold to them within a reasonable time period, typically90 days.
+The Company provides customers the right to return the goods sold to them within a reasonable time period, typically90 days.
 The right of return is an element of variable consideration as defined within Topic 606.
-We reserve for future returns of previously sold goods based on historical experience and various other assumptions that we believe to be reasonable.
-This reserve reduces sales and cost of sales as well as establishes a return asset and refund liability as defined with Topic 606.
+Reserves for future returns of previously sold goods are estimated based on historical experience and various other assumptions that management believes to be reasonable.
+These reserves reduce sales and cost of sales and establish a related return asset and refund liability as defined in Topic 606.
 The return asset is included within prepaid expenses and other current assets, and the refund liability is included within accrued expenses and other current liabilities, each respectively on the Consolidated Balance Sheets.
 Merchandise exchanges of similar product and price are not considered merchandise returns and, therefore, are excluded when calculating the sales returns reserve.